vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-Now, our query matches 24,053 documents and is considerably slower than than the previous query.
+Now, our query matches 24,053 documents and is considerably slower than the previous query.
 If we compare the `querytime` of these two query examples, the one which matches the most documents have highest `querytime`.
 In worst case, the search query matches all documents.